Eleco plc adheres to the Quoted Companies Alliance Corporate Governance Code for AIM listed companies.

 Time commitment: Full time.

-Appointed as a Non-Executive Director in March 2017, Kevin is also Chairman of the Remuneration Committee.
-He is founder and CEO of the award-winning Political Lobbying and Media Relations Ltd (PLMR) communications company and was named as Best Political Consultant in the UK in 2011.
-He has served for over 15 years as a Councillor in London local government and formerly worked for Saatchi and Saatchi (Rowland Company) and global law firm DLA Piper.
-He is a graduate of the University of Southampton and is a Member of the Institute of Directors and Fellow of the Royal Society of Arts and in 2019 attended leadership training at Harvard Business School in Boston, USA
+Appointed as a Non-Executive Director in March 2017, Kevin is also Chair of the Remuneration Committee.
+He is the founder and CEO of the award-winning communications company PLMR Ltd and was named as Best Political Consultant in the UK in 2011.
+To date, he has served for over 16 years as a Councillor in London local government and formerly worked for Saatchi and Saatchi (Rowland Company) and the global law firm DLA Piper.
+He is a graduate of the University of Southampton, a Member of the Institute of Directors, Fellow of the Royal Society of Arts and in 2019 attended leadership training at Harvard Business School in Boston, USA

 Time commitment: Two–four days per month